dwave-examples/tour-planning/README.md

 * **Constraint 5: Toll Booths**

-    To prevent driving on legs with toll booths, the CQM sets a constraint that the binary variable representing driving be zero for any leg with a toll booth.
+    This optional constraint prevents driving on legs with toll booths.
+If you choose to enable the placement of tollbooths on some legs (tollbooths may be placed at random on a leg with 20% probability), the CQM sets a constraint that the binary variable representing driving be zero for any leg with a toll booth.
 This is a hard constraint.

     ![eq_toll](assets/formula_toll.png)